CalumRaine/Grain/README.md

 ## Syntax Rules
 * Semicolon terminates statements.
 * Multiple `var`/`sep` declarations can be strung together with a comma.
 * Variables are loosely typed.
 Data type is inferred from usage.
-Mathematical operators only used on numbers.
+Stored as string.
+Temporarily converted to number if mathematical operator used.
 * Do not use `+` symbol for string concatenation, just use adjacent variable names or double-quoted strings.

 ## Programming